bveina/DM3058E-Calibration/readme.md

 8. Continuity
 9. Diode

-The steps seep to follow that the setting byte is related to if step is a  Zero or gain step but toward the bottom of the list ther is obviously more going on.
+The steps seep to follow that the setting byte is related to if step is a  Zero or gain step but toward the bottom of the list there is obviously more going on.
 (1 seems to be ZERO, 0 seems to be GAIN).

 most steps setup some internal memory locations then let the multimeter chug along.